 - Short Pixel Image Optimizer – Increase your SEO by decreasing site load times due to bloated images.
 ShortPixel optimizes images automatically while keeping the quality of your images.
 This plugin is a lifesaver for using with clients who upload large images to their sites which slow their sites down and make them a pain to back up.
 This plugin reduces image size and removes metadata, without compromising quality.
 There is a small charge for the premium version but well worth it.

 - Uber Menu– When you have a complicated menu with dropdowns and submenus, Uber Menu comes to the rescue.
 You can style it such that it’s super easy for visitors to find what they’re looking for.

 - Custom 404 Error Page – A free plugin that allows you to create a custom page that displays when a visitor gets a 404 error.
 Use it to add a bit of whimsy to your user experience.

-- WP Mail SMTP – Often due to the configurations of some web hosts, your WordPress emails may not be delivered.
-This plugin allows you to use an SMTP server (and even Gmail’s SMTP server) to send your mail, instead of PHP’s mail function, which sometimes conflicts.
+- WP Mail SMTP – If you are having trouble with WordPress forms not being delivered, it could be due to configurations of the web host.
+This plugin allows you to use an SMTP server (and even Gmail’s SMTP server) to send your mail, instead of the included PHP’s mail function which can cause the conflict.